-A classical requires the same treatment that an acoustic does.
+A classical guitar requires the same treatment that an acoustic does.
 While the classical guitar uses nylon strings, it’s constructed to be even less rigid.
 If you have ever held a classical, you would know just how light they are.

 And because they use nylon strings, the body doesn’t need to be braced like that of an acoustic that uses steel.
 This is because nylon strings don’t have to be as tense as steel.

-The body is made of thin material as well, and so proper storage and care is needed to keep a classical model around.
+The body is made of thin material as well, so proper storage and care is needed to keep a classical model around.
 A classical guitar can last 50 to 100 years if treated well and made from quality materials.

 Can A Guitar Wear Out?

 For some, a lack of maintenance and rough treatment can mean the end.
 Cheaper models can last a very long time.
 But because they are cheap, they are usually not treated well during their service life.
-Players will use them for gigs and practice, typically throwing them around.
+Players will use them for gigs and rehearsing, typically throwing them around.